**IOM2**

 Sunbeam’s face at the odd organised event after the war was thus likely, though not definitely, to be IOM2 and we find mention of a TT Sunbeam at Liverpool speed trials on 16 May 1921, driven by C V Cozens which got two places, including a first, and on 4th June 1921, Henry Seagrave got fastest time of the day at Holme Moss Hill Climb.

-All of which saw IOM2, in unmodified TT state, like its 1913 predecessor duly equipped with mudguards and running boards supporting a battery box and lights, sitting at Sunbeam Agent, R F Fuggle in Bushey Heath for sale in 1923 at £500.
+All of which saw IOM2, painted grey in TT specification, like its 1913 predecessor duly equipped with mudguards and running boards supporting a battery box and lights, sitting at Sunbeam Agent, R F Fuggle in Bushey Heath for sale in 1923 at £500.
 It was snapped up by a young 23 year old New Zealander, C W F (Bill) Hamilton who was in the UK to help his father consult London medical specialists unavailable at home.
 In 1921 Bill had borrowed £9,000 from his father to buy the 23,000 acre Irishman Creek hill sheep station in Mackenzie country at an altitude of 2,400 feet in view of Mount Cook.
 He sold his Bugatti when his father’s health prompted him to engage the previous manager to look after the station for him while they took off to stay with Bill’s sister Kitty and her husband in London.
-At a loose end, and seeking a replacement for the Bugatti, he had not taken long to find Fuggle’s, and shortly afterwards, a welcome invitation to spend a weekend in the country with an old friend was arranged, so complete with IOM2 he went to meet Peggy Wills, the elder sister of Matthew and Lucy at the Smithson family home in Finchampstead.
+At a loose end, and seeking a replacement for the Bugatti, he had not taken long to find Fuggle’s, and shortly afterwards, a welcome invitation to spend a weekend in the country with an old friend was arranged, so complete with IOM2 he went to meet Peggy Wills, the elder sister of Matthew and Lucy (of the tobacco family) at the Smithson family home in Finchampstead.

 The rest of 1924 was spent getting Irishman Creek into shape, and building and equipping a workshop.
 Bill was however wary of that riveted brass patch on the Sunbeam’s crankcase and was determined to completely strip down and check over the whole engine before venturing to the 1925 Muriwai Beach race meeting about 20 miles west of Auckland.
-He prepared the car with assistance from Stan Jones, a garage proprietor in the small country village of Fairlie - a long testing run across a dusty shingle road from Irishman Creek station.
+Now registered MK390, he prepared the car with assistance from Stan Jones, a garage proprietor in the small country village of Fairlie - a long testing run across a dusty shingle road from Irishman Creek station.
 See photograph of Bill Hamilton, Stan Jones (his riding mechanic) together with Jim and Bill Bain with IOM2 outside the workshop in early 1925.

 Matthew Wills also arrived in New Zealand and purchased neighbouring Opawa Station in March 1925 and with a strong wish to beat brother-in-law Bill, made contact with R F Fuggle to purchase one of the 3 litre straight eight cars, the very car in which Chassagne had won the 1922 IOM TT race, which he received just in time for the 1926 event.
 So a threesome team went north for the NZ Motor Cup in 1926, with Bill not the least bit worried about his opposition who was in a later car.
-For not only had he obtained from Sunbeam a crate full of their remaining 1914 TT and GP spares, he had done some aerodynamic work on replacing the original big bolster tank with a new smaller one in a streamline tail, and replacing the original Claudel Hobson carb with a set of twin Claudel carbs that cured the idling problems caused by the single Claudel.
+For not only had he obtained from Sunbeam a crate full of their remaining 1914 TT spares, he had done some aerodynamic work on replacing the original big bolster tank with a new smaller one in a streamline tail, and replacing the original Claudel Hobson carb with a set of twin Claudel carbs that cured the idling problems caused by the single Claudel.

 On 13th February 1926, at Muriwai Beach, race Four was again the prestige race of the day for the New Zealand Motor Cup over 50 miles with nine turns.
-Bill was leading in IOM2 for much of the first two laps until Wilson, in the big 5-litre Stutz really opened up, while Wills made good use of his four-wheel brakes on the wet sand in the 1922 eight-cylinder car to finish second, with IOM2 third.
+Bill was leading in IOM2 for much of the first two laps until RB (Bob) Wilson, in the big 5-litre Stutz really opened up, while Wills made good use of his four-wheel brakes on the wet sand in the 1922 eight-cylinder car to finish second, with IOM2 third.
 This was the only occasion that the later car was faster than the 1914 car.
 However, race six was the 18-mile Open Handicap with 5 turns and Bill in IOM2 beat the lot.
 Bill Hamilton always maintained that the 1914 car was appreciably faster and easier to handle than the 1922 Sunbeam due to it’s more rugged design and lighter unsprung weight.

 Another attempt at the Australasian 5-mile Land Speed Record was to be staged at the end of the day but again due to the rising tide, was postponed to the next day.
 Bill with IOM2 returned on the Sunday, however he was unsuccessful in his efforts, recording a time of 3 min 19.6 seconds at 90.18mph on the wet sand.